 Ask directly: “Do you have the reversal agent on-site at my appointment?”
 Any hesitation or answer that is not a clear yes should disqualify the provider.
 You can also ask to see it.

-Criterion 3: Specific nasal injectable experience
+Criterion 3: Specific nasal experience

 - “How many non-surgical rhinoplasty procedures do you perform per month?”